When stepping into the Octagon, size can be a key advantage to emerging victorious when it’s all said and done and the horn blows for the final time.

 9. Brock Lesnar

-You know we have some freaks on this list when Brock Lesnar comes in at No. 9.
+You know we have some freaks on a list of the largest MMA fighters when Brock Lesnar comes in at No. 9.

 The six-foot-three, 265-pound behemoth is the most gifted physical specimens we have ever seen inside of the Octagon.